 The daily $50 resort fee is the highest Ritz-Carlton charge we’ve seen for such a service.
 Luckily, it pays for quite a bit, including daily yoga and pilates classes, use of the spa’s sauna and steam rooms, beach shuttle and butler service, tennis court and gear rentals, and a daily garden tour at the Eco-Adventure Center.

-Expect to redeem between 50,000 and 70,000 Marriott Bonvoy points for an overnight stay.
+Expect to redeem between 50,000 and 70,000 Marriott Bonvoy points on average for an overnight stay.
 Otherwise, paid rates average about $650.

 Hot Tip: Oceanview rooms are worth spending extra for, for obvious reasons.
 If you score 1 on the first floor, you’ll even get your own fire pit.